 The purpose of the application is to present the danger from a possible radiation accident, should nuclear reactors be built on Australia.

 This map is online and can be seen at their website.

 Designed as a tool for display of stored data, the application shows the range of selected weapons on a Google map and allows the user to explore the combinations of weapons, ranges and locations.

-Currently the tool is active and receives about five thousand visits per month.
+The tool is active and receives about three thousand visits per month.